From idea to live product

 Human skill: Stakeholder navigation.
 Building AI systems for organizations requires trust and buy-in.

 You chain workflows into pipelines that run with minimal human intervention.
-You design feedback loops.
 You change how organizations work.
 The job of the future is yours because you are the most human, not the most technical.

 Human skill: Inspirational leadership.
 Culture change and psychological safety at scale.